observablehq/framework/examples/loader-r-to-csv/src/index.md

 Inputs.table(penguinKmeans)
 ```

-Lastly, we can pass the data to `Plot.plot` to make a simple scatterplot of penguin size (body mass and flipper length) with text indicating the assigned cluster and color mapped tod penguin species.
+We can pass the data to `Plot.plot` to make a scatterplot of penguin size (body mass and flipper length) with text indicating the assigned cluster number and color mapped to penguin species.

 ```js echo
 Plot.plot({